Kagebounshin/neverday-milestone-project-1/README.md

 #### Footer

 - In the footer there is icons to our social media accounts, and icons to streaming services wich provides you with the music you want to here.
-And a newsletter link wich takes you to the newsletter modal and there you can fill in your email.
+And a newsletter link wich takes you to the newsletter modal, there you can fill in your email.

 #### To Summarize

 Users can:

-* Easily navigate up and down the website with the fixed to the top navbar.
+* Easily navigate up and down the website with the fixed to the top navbar .

 * Find out were they can listend to Neverday's music.